Tigers OF JaCoby Jones gets hit by pitch, fractures hand

-MILWAUKEE (AP) — Detroit Tigers outfielder JaCoby Jones fractured his left hand when he was hit by a pitch Tuesday against Milwaukee.
+MILWAUKEE (AP) — Detroit Tigers outfielder JaCoby Jones is expected to miss the rest of the season after fracturing his left hand when he was hit by a pitch Tuesday in a 12-1 victory over the Milwaukee Brewers.

 Jones was leading off the eighth inning with the Tigers ahead 6-1 when he was hit by a pitch from Phil Bickford in the reliever’s major league debut.

 Bickford hit each of the first two batters he faced: Jones and Emilio Bonifacio.
+Tigers manager Ron Gardenhire said after the game that Bonifacio was fine.

+“A young kid coming into the game, we all know how the nerves are,” Gardenhire said.
+“We’ve seen it from our guys.
+He wasn’t trying to throw at anybody.
+He was just excited.”

 Jones immediately left the game.
 The Tigers later announced he had fractured his hand.